Mimerme/Snart-Converter/README.md

 Image converter for Snart.
 Translates an image a JSON style file touches that the Snart-Interpreter can read.

 #About
-Originally designed for Snapchat, the Snart-Converter was supposed to draw a picture from an inputed image to create a Snapsterpiece.
+Originally designed for Snapchat, the Snart-Converter draws a picture from an inputed image to create a Snapsterpiece.
 I plan to utilize the Snart Converter in other proejcts as well.
 Perhaps repackage the algoirthms and develop a consumer/user friendly version of the Snart-Converter for anyone to draw images onto Snapchat.
 Later on probably implement another style of "automated drawing" in games such as Dota 2, just for fun.

 #Running
 - Download/ clone the repository